Nicci498/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document (code) Object(object like pieces our code is compiled into) Model(a set of rules) an object representation of the html elements of a webpage bridge between content and the browser language neutral api tree-like structure representing your content, structure, and style Dynamic we can add/delete/change our content document = page, object = js objects, model is tree like rep of DOM

 2. What is an event?

+Every user interaction with a site is an event: a click, moving the mouse, scrolling the page, pressing a key, resizing window etc

 3. What is an event listener?

+the tracking process of events, and subsequent action taken when they are triggered

 4. Why would we convert a NodeList into an Array?

+to allow us to use array functions on it

 5. What is a component?

+a dry, modular piece of reusable code

 ### Git Set up